espressomd/espresso/doc/sphinx/introduction.rst

     Simple test visualization for the NPT ensemble.

 * ``visualization_poisseuille.py``
-    Visualization for poisseuille flow with Lattice-Boltzmann.
+    Visualization for Poiseuille flow with Lattice-Boltzmann.

 * ``visualization_constraints.py``
     Constraint visualization with opengl with all available constraints (commented out).